jyjek/getting_and_celaning_data/CodeBook.md

 ## Task 2

-Read needed files and subseting values with our conditions.
-Add colnames
+The needed files was read and  then values was subsetting in order with our conditions, added colnames

 ## Task 3